Key Points

 - No traffic inspection or segmentation: Repeaters handle harmful or unwanted traffic the same way they handle normal business traffic.

-Organizations can reduce repeater security risks by pairing repeaters with 802.1X authentication on connected devices, using a cloud PKI to enforce device certificates and routing traffic through a cloud-based RADIUS server for enforcing policies at the identity layer rather than the network layer.
+Organizations can reduce repeater security risks by pairing repeaters with 802.1X authentication on connected devices.
+Services like a cloud public key infrastructure (PKI) can enforce device certificates and route traffic through a cloud-based RADIUS server to enforce policies at the identity layer rather than the network layer.

 Are Network Repeaters Still Used Today?